ded-zamkad/wp-flickr-embed-plus/README.txt

 This is a fork of the (https://wordpress.org/plugins/wp-flickr-embed/) plugin for Wordpress and provides numerous bug fixes and enhancements over the original.

+= New Features =
+* Supports EXIF metadata as label for photo

 = Features =
 * Search for an select any public photo or a private one from your photostream (requires Flickr authorization).
 * Sort search results by date taken or date posted
 * Insert a photo anywhere in your post, choosing its title, size and how it should be aligned to the text.
 * Link the photo back to its Flickr page or to a different-sized version of itself.
 * Supports Lightbox and Lightview popups.
-* Supports EXIF metadata as label for photo

 Source on Github: https://github.com/ded-zamkad/wp-flickr-embed-plus